dcarral/the-journey/README.md

 # *“Software on the road: The Journey”*

-Hi, I'm the living repository provided as companion material to the talk *“Software on the road: The Journey”*, so far facilitated at:
+Hi, I'm the living repository provided as companion material to the talk *“Software on the road: The Journey”*, so far delivered at:

 - *[MiXiT 2018](https://mixitconf.org)* @ Lyon (April 19th, 2018)